YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 With that history lesson out of the way, let’s take a look at what makes Neil’s Youtube banner special.

-1. Add your face and name to the banner
+1. Add your face and name to your Youtube channel art example

 Neil Patel has focused on bringing up his personal brand over the years.
 His business is built upon his personal brand “Neil Patel”.
 In that way, it makes perfect sense for him to add his face to his marketing materials.